Authority BuildingJanuary 9, 202611 min read

 Building Topical Authority

 AI systems recognize topical authority when you demonstrate consistent, comprehensive coverage of a subject area.
 This is one of the most powerful long-term strategies for AI citations.
+Use our Topic Cluster Builder to plan your authority-building strategy and our topic cluster guide for implementation strategies.

 Topical Authority Architecture: